 While the Apple Watch 7 won't give you the same breadth of training data as the dedicated running watches in this roundup, its sports tracking tools work perfectly well if you enjoy running for fun and general fitness rather than competitions.

 In terms of features, it's not an enormous step up from the Apple Watch 6, but its new larger display makes it easy to see your stats at a glance during a training session.
 The always-on display makes things even simpler and avoids the need to fiddle with the Smart Crown mid-run.

 The Apple Watch 7 will also allow you to reap the benefits of Apple Fitness Plus, which lets you join fun instructor-led workouts on your Apple TV, iPhone or iPad, with heart rate stats from your watch displayed on-screen.

 It can't replace a dedicated sports watch for serious training, but its solid heart rate monitoring and support for third-party apps (if a run isn't on Strava, did it really happen?) mean the Apple Watch 7 is extremely versatile and the best running watch if you need a fully-featured smartwatch for everyday wear.

 Read our full Apple Watch 7 review

 How we test

 Each watch starts testing fully charged, and we record how quickly power is drained in typical use so we can compare it to the manufacturer's quoted figures.
-Our reviews will always tell you the features we had enabled, and the type of workouts we tracked to get a certain battery life.
+Our reviews will always tell you the features we had enabled and the type of workouts we tracked to get a good sense of battery life.